tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 pragma solidity ^0.5.0;

 contract JointSavings {
  address payable account_one = 0xc3879B456DAA348a16B6524CBC558d2CC984722c;
  address payable account_two = 0xA29f7E79ECEA4cE30DD78cfeb9605D9aFf5143a5;
 }
 ```

-* Once again we are defining what version of the compiler we want to use by setting the `pragma`.
+* Once again, we are defining what version of the compiler we want to use by setting the `pragma`.

 * Then, we define the contract and call it `JointSavings`.

-* Next, we set two `address`es to represent the owners of the JointSavings account.
+* Next, we set two addresses to represent the owners of the joint savings account.

 * Pay special attention to the new modifier that we are using called `payable`.
  By setting an `address` or function as `payable`, we unlock special functions that allow us to capture and manage Ether.

 For example, if we wanted to withdraw Ether from the contract, we can add a withdraw function like so: